Meligy/mac-setup/README.md

 - The Mac settings that are scripted are much less than can be done
 - The shell reloading logic near the end might be too much
 - Some apps require modifying the Accessibility permissions, like Snagit.
 These were not all scripted
+- There are still cases that will ask for your admin password/fingerprint in the middle of the script run
+    - dotnet certificate install will ask twice
+    - First insntall of finderpath will ask for it too in addition to requesting accessibility permissions as well
 - Sometimes the script would hang after showing your account in app store (managed by the "mas" utility)
     - This only happened after upgrade to Big Sur, when the user was shown as still logged in to App store.
 It seems to happen when you are logged in to the App Store then you upgrade your macOS and it goes to a funny signed-in-but-not-really state.
     - To Keep Going (Seems non harmful, not 100% sure):